pranavkumaarofficial/Color-and-Shape-Image-processing/README.md

 Given an image containing various shapes of differents colours.
 Make a program such that the output contains a list having all shapes with their respective color and its centroid.

+Output is not as expected yet

 # Readme Needs to be updated

-# Majorly HardCoded by myself
+Majorly HardCoded by myself
-# References - Class Notes and Medium
+References - Class Notes and Medium